GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/principles.md

 - Support for diverse economic models including cooperatives, commons-based peer production, and public banking
 - Value circulation requirements ensuring community benefit from coordination activities

+**GGF Integration**: Within the GGF ecosystem, this principle is operationalized through the *Adaptive Universal Basic Income Framework* and its regenerative `Hearts` and `Leaves` currency systems, which are designed to reward community well-being and ecological restoration rather than extraction.

 **Real-World Example**: The Transition Towns movement demonstrates economic relocalization and circulation, while platform cooperatives like Stocksy show how digital economic models can distribute value equitably among contributors rather than extracting to distant shareholders.

 ### ❤️ Holistic Health and Well-being